abezr/climate-negotiaiton/ARCHITECTURE.md

     Rel(ai_svc, llm, "HTTPS")
 ```

+*Vue → Next.js migration and PostgreSQL inferred from job description requirements.*

 ### 3.3 Level 3: Component Diagram (Consensus Engine - Inferred)

-The core of ComplexChaos appears to be a multi-phase consensus engine:
+The core of ComplexChaos appears to be a multi-phase consensus engine.
+Based on the [WEF description](https://www.weforum.org/stories/2025/09/ai-diplomacy-scale-inclusion-global-climate-negotiations/ "WEF: 'AI-powered collaborative processes helped structure priorities and accelerate alignment'") of how the system "structures priorities and accelerates alignment":

 ```mermaid
 C4Component